sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 ## Computers

-All Sourcegraph teammates are required to have, and to work from, a company machine that is set up accoring to our [device requirements](../../departments/tech-ops/tools/computer-setup.md).
+All Sourcegraph teammates are required to have, and to work from, a company machine that is set up according to our [device requirements](../../departments/tech-ops/tools/computer-setup.md).
 Computers are considered property of the company.

 Please see below how to get your computer and which specs to get depending on your role.